White Wolf Publishing: Fiction

-In the 1990s, White Wolf also published fiction.
-This included novels and anthologies based on White Wolf's games, as well as general fantasy and horror fiction.
+Starting in 1986, White Wolf published fiction in various formats, beginning with its eponymous magazine title (which ran 57 issues), then three comic book titles in 1987, and on to graphic novels, paperbacks and hardcover books.
+Works included novels and anthologies based on White Wolf's games, as well as general fantasy and horror fiction.
 White Wolf printed several Elric of Melniboné collections by Michael Moorcock.
 The company also put out general fiction collections by Harlan Ellison, as well as several paperback editions of the "Borderlands" anthologies edited by Thomas F. Monteleone.